projectara/greybus-spec/source/module_interface_lifecycles.rst

    step 5.

    If it succeeds, the SVC shall set the UNIPRO Interface State to UPRO_HIBERNATE.
-The SVC shall wait an implementationed-defined duration in this step to allow the Interface to power down internally in the next step.
+The SVC shall wait an implementation-defined duration in this step to allow the Interface to power down internally in the next step.